PrathameshBhagat365/php-learning-journey/README.md

 reated a simple form with Name, Email, and Message
 - Sanitized and validated user input
 - Displayed clean summary on submit
+> Output:Shown After Submission:
+✅ Thank You for Your Feedback!

+Name: Prathamesh Bhagat
+Email: prathamesh@example.com
+Message:
+This PHP course is amazing! 🔥🔥